 Build to Rent, is a rapidly expanding segment of the UK housing market, and is increasingly contributing to overall housing supply.
 The British Property Federation (BPF), in collaboration with Savills, report the sector is growing by 14%+ a year.

-The UK Government's has signalled to the industry the critical role that they want high-quality rental housing to bring by upping its housing target by 35% in 20 key cities including London, Birmingham, Liverpool, Bristol, and Manchester.
+The UK Government has signalled to the industry the critical role that they want high-quality rental housing to play in upping its housing target by 35% in 20 key cities including London, Birmingham, Liverpool, Bristol, and Manchester.

 Top UK BTR hotspots - city spotlight

 Birmingham is known as a young city, typically filled with young people as age range to 35 or below.
-It is a great draw for young people as it is where the party life is located, or even where a lot of popular universities are located and most young people want to move out to Birmingham as it is one of the most attractive places for young people.
+As an exciting city, acting as a host for large universities and a thriving nightlife, Birmingham is a very attractive location for young people searching for a home.
 Following on, this gives multiple new purposes to build flats for example a university student wants to move to Birmingham to be closer to their studies but on a low budget and maybe renting a flat.

 For young people, Birmingham has a lot to offer.
 It is a metropolitan city, with world-class transport links and infrastructure, as well as cultural and social highlights.
 It is a top choice for huge number of young people looking for an alternative to London, which is more affordable and can offer a better quality of life.